Engineering Systems for Data Analysis Using Interactive Structured Inductive Programming: iProg: Interactive Structured Inductive Programming

-Procedure \ref{alg:si} is a simple graph-traverser that examines total-orderings of processes in the DFD to find acceptable programs for each process.
-Programs are constructed by a human agent (here, a software engineer) interacting with an LLM to identify programs acceptable to the human.
-The interaction model used is an implementation of a `2-way Intelligibility' protocol \cite{2way}.
-We describe this before presenting its implementation in Procedure $\INT$.\footnote{For clarity, the implementation of $\ISI$ shown does not contain measures taken for efficiency.
-Thus, as shown, $\INT$ may repeatedly construct a program for the same function as we explore different orderings.
-This is clearly not required: once we have obtained an acceptable program for a function, it is stored for re-use.}
+$\IP$ orchestrates structure learning and code generation to construct complete information systems.
+The tool first invokes $\IS$ (Procedure~\ref{alg:is}) to obtain a ratified DFD (which can be viewed as the background knowledge provided for inductive programming), then uses the $\IC$ procedure (Procedure~\ref{alg:ic}) to traverse the DFD (by examining the total-orderings of processes), invoking $\INTCODE$ for each process.
+Ratified sub-programs are composed according to DFD connectivity\footnote{For clarity, the implementation of $\IC$ shown does not contain measures taken for efficiency.
+Thus, as shown, $\IP$ may repeatedly construct a program for the same function as we explore different orderings.
+This is clearly not required; once we have obtained an acceptable program for a function, it is stored for re-use.}.